 John 1:3 (NKJV) – All things were made through Him, and without Him nothing was made that was made.

-Lord, we acknowledge the creative authority of Your Word and the power and majesty of Your voice that “…breaks the cedars…divides the flames of fire…shakes the wilderness…and makes the deer give birth…!”
-(Psalm 29:4-9).
+Lord, we acknowledge the creative authority of Your Word and the power and majesty of Your voice that “…breaks the cedars…divides the flames of fire…shakes the wilderness…and makes the deer give birth…” (Psalm 29:4-9).
 Let Your voice roar through the servant You are using today!

 Lord Jesus, You told us that “the flesh profits nothing,” but the Words You speak are “spirit and life” (John 6:63).
 Lord, it is Your Word that we need to hear.
-All other words are nothing mire than “chaff.”
+All other words are nothing more than “chaff.”
 Strengthen and energize Your messenger to speak Your Word faithfully:

 Jeremiah 23:28-29 (NKJV) – “…he who has My Word, let him speak My Word faithfully.
 What is the chaff to the wheat?” says the Lord.
 “Is not My Word like FIRE?” says the Lord, “and like a HAMMER that breaks the rock in pieces?”

 Lord, we need the Holy “Fire” and Holy “Hammer” of Your Word so that hearts might be changed.
-Therefore, we ask that Your Word would be fire in the mouth of Your messenger, and let us be as wood!
+Therefore, we ask that Your Word would be FIRE in the mouth of Your messenger, and let us be as WOOD!
 Revive us!
 Set us on fire with Your Word!